Optimal reconstruction of general sparse stochastic block models: Introduction

 Another condition we will impose is that all communities have uniform average degree.
 At first glance, it may seem that if different communities have differing average degrees, it may be easier to partition vertices into their communities using the information of average degree.
-However, in the interest of a theoretical optimum, this difference in fact makes it more difficult to analyze.
+However, in the interest of a theoretical optimum, this difference in fact makes the analysis more difficult.
 This is because of the imbalance of information for some communities relative to others, from the relative lack of edges.
 More concretely, the assumption of uniform average degrees implies several convenient properties about the corresponding broadcast process on the random tree which will be essential in our analysis.
-Specifically, we obtain the nice relationship between the matrices $P$ and $Q$ as well as the reversibility of $P$ with respect to the stationary distribution $\pi$.
-Thus, we impose that \begin{cond} The following quantity is independent of $i$:
+Specifically, we obtain the nice relationship between the matrices $P$ and $Q$ as well as the reversibility of $P$ with respect to the stationary distribution $\pi$. \begin{condition} The following quantity is independent of $i$: